pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

         * Go: latest as of September 2020 (v1.4.1)
         * .Net: latest as of September 2020 (version TBC)
         * Python: latest as of September 2020 (version TBC)
-* You need to find the verification documentation for your langage, and set the "enablePending" flag to true.
+* You need to find the verification documentation for your language, and set the "enablePending" flag to true.

 ## FAQ